-Each time prescription medication is given to a child Form C (Record of medicine administered to all children) will be completed.
+Each time prescription medication is given to a child the record of medicine administered to an individual child will be completed.
 Where the prescription medication is also a controlled drug, either the above form or an alternative form - as determined by the health care plan - will be countersigned.